Neraud/FFXIV_RetainerInventoryHelper/README.md

 Please open the [original one](https://drive.google.com/open?id=1jxjx9Cea4a9G-Vb9l4BhonjbWX-rGVKzOwS04e1da_U), and use File > Make a copy.

 When the copy is done, you can use it.

+Go to the Settings tab.
-You can look at the Settings tab and tweak them if you want.
+You can tweak them if you want.

+Click on the large "Analyze All" button.
+As you haven't imported your retainers' inventories yet, it shouldn't do anything.
+However, if you've just copied the Spreadsheet, it should prompt you to allo the script to read your data.
+Accept it.

 ### Scanning your retainers